Good Luck Sakhi: Reception

 The film opened to negative reviews from critics and audience.
 A reviewer from The Hans India wrote: "Good Luck Sakhi is a sports drama that lacks strong characterisations and a gripping presentation.
 Despite good performances from all the key characters, the dull and predictable proceedings make "Good Luck Sakhi" a disappointing watch.
 The New Indian Express rated 1.5 out on 5 and wrote Good Luck Sakhi also positions itself as a woman-empowerment message movie, even if this angle becomes secondary to everything else.
 The vagueness in the narration doesn't always drive home the message: 'There's no such thing like luck, you determine your own destiny.'
 So nothing much stays with us once you step out of the theatre.
 Writing for The Hindu, Sangeetha Devi Dundoo wrote that the story was "simplistic and predictable," and falls way short of being another Iqbal.

 The Times of India critic Neeshita Nyayapati rated 2.5 out on 5 and wrote felt that Kukunoor's Telugu debut was a let down.
 "Good Luck Sakhi has a terrific opening that draws you in.
 Devi Sri Prasad's number Bad Luck Sakhi plays out almost like a musical on a Broadway show and you're intrigued.
 However, despite the composer, cinematographer Chiratan Das and the lead actors giving their best, the film's sound design and editing are also a let-down."
-A reviewer from Eenadu appreciated the performances but criticized the screenplay and lack of strong conflict.
+A reviewer from Eenadu appreciated the performances but criticised the screenplay and lack of strong conflict.